-The fill activity will only operate during any COVID outbreak at Level 4 in accordance with central, regional or local government guidelines for essential services use only, and any works required to ensure the ongoing safety and protection of the fill operation and surrounding environment may be undertaken.
-During any COVID Lockdown-Level 4, the Fill Manager has the power to enter the site to carry out essential works.
+The fill activity will operate during any COVID outbreak in accordance with central, regional or local government guidelines for essential services, and any works required to ensure the ongoing safety and protection of the fill operation and surrounding environment may be undertaken.
+During any COVID Lockdown, the Fill Manager has the power to enter the site to carry out essential works.

-Specifically, any wastewater from the sub-soil drainage that cannot be discharged into the SRP due to elevated contaminants, there are companies such as 'Allens United Services' who are listed as essential service providers and can provide management services for the water from the sub-soil drainage and tank during COVID alert levels.
+Specifically, any wastewater from the sub-soil drainage that cannot be discharged into the SRP due to elevated contaminants, there are companies such as 'Allens United Services' who are listed as essential service providers and can provide management services for the water from the sub-soil drainage and tank during COVID alert level 4.